peterhinch/micropython-tft-gui/PLOT.md

 # plot module

-This provides a rudimentary means of displaying Cartesian and polar graphs on TFT displays using the SSD1963 driver.
+This provides a rudimentary means of displaying two dimensional Cartesian (xy) and polar graphs on TFT displays using the SSD1963 driver.
 It is an optional extension to the MicroPython GUI library: this should be installed, configured and tested before use.

 # Python files

  1. plot.py The plot library
- 2. pt.py Test programs: run pt.ct() for a Cartesian graph, pt.pt() for polar.
+ 2. pt.py Test program.

+plot.py should be installed as frozen bytecode.

 # concepts

 ## Graph classes

 A user program first instantiates a graph object (``PolarGraph`` or ``CartesianGraph``).
 This creates an empty graph image upon which one or more curves may be plotted.
-Graphs are rendered directly onto the display hardware: this means that they are transient images rather than GUI controls.
-If the user code changes the current screen, on return the graph will be lost.
-Treating them otherwise would consume unreasonable amounts of RAM.
+Graphs are GUI display
+objects: they do not respond to touch.

 ## Curve classes

 The user program then instantiates one or more curves (``Curve`` or ``PolarCurve``) as appropriate to the graph.
 Curves may be assigned colors to distinguish them.

-Points are then assigned to a curve in the order in which they are to be plotted.
+A curve is plotted by means of a user defined ``populate`` callback.
+This assigns points to the curve in the order in which they are to be plotted.
 The curve will be displayed on the graph as a sequence of straight line segments between successive points.

 ## Coordinates

-Graph objects are defined in terms of TFT screen pixel coordinates, with (0, 0) being the top left corner of the display, with x increasing to the right and y increasing downwards.
+Graph objects are sized and positioned in terms of TFT screen pixel coordinates, with (0, 0) being the top left corner of the display, with x increasing to the right and y increasing downwards.

 Scaling is provided on Cartesian curves enabling user defined ranges for x and y values.
 Points on polar curves aredefined as Python ``complex`` types and should lie within the unit circle.
 Points